MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 Moving objects from Extension Y to Extension X, is considered a *move down*.
 Typical move-down scenarios include:

-- Moving objects from an isolated extension to a shared extension.
+- Moving common objects from an isolated extension to a lower extension that other extensions can depend on.
 - Moving objects from a customized base application with its own ID to an extension on top.
 - Ext Y might not be owned.
 So, it might not be possible to make modifications to it.
 An example is the Microsoft Base Application.